COGS18/COGS18.github.io/assets/intro/syllabus.md

 You are encouraged to work together and help one another.
 However, you are personally responsible for the work you submit.
 For assignments, it is your responsibility to ensure you understand everything you've submitted and to make sure the correct file has been submitted and that the submission is uncorrupted.
 Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 Cheating and plagiarism have been and will be strongly penalized.
-If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact Professor Ellis by emailing your assignment (sellis@ucsd.edu), or else it will be graded as late.
+If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately email the professor or else it will be graded as late.

 ### Disability Access

 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
-Please make arrangements to contact Professor Ellis privately to arrange accommodations.
+Please contact the professor privately to arrange accommodations.

 Contacting the OSD can help you further:
 858.534.4382 (phone)